immutable/contracts/audits/staking/202504-threat-model-stake-holder.md

 ## Introduction

-This threat model document for the [StakeHolderERC20 and StakeHolderNative](../../contracts/staking/README.md) contracts has been created in preparation for internal audit.
+This threat model document for the [StakeHolderERC20 and StakeHolderNative](../../contracts/staking/README.md) contracts has been created in preparation for an internal audit.

 ## Rationale